-The Politics and International Relations Gap Year programme is an academic Project for the politicians and leaders of the future.
+The Politics and International Relations Gap Year Course is an academic project for the politicians and leaders of the future.

 |Start dates*: January, March and September||Location: Yarnton Manor, Oxford|